Interview: Tony Visconti (Part Two)

-“Although not all artists can do that, for instance Thin Lizzy couldn’t – they really had to write their songs.
-Phil Lynott thought it was a great idea, but I remember wasting hours and hours because it just not in his make up to do that.
+“Although not all artists can do that, for instance, Thin Lizzy couldn’t – they really had to write their songs.
+Phil Lynott thought it was a great idea, but I remember wasting hours and hours because it was just not in his make-up to do that.

 “There’s no one way to do it, is what I’m saying.
 It’s so nice to be open and versatile because the greatest ideas come from spontaneity.
 Over-thinking makes a very complicated song – too many chords, too many twists and turns.
 It’s only pop music, it’s an art, but it’s not Beethoven!”